OmarHossamEldin/Kuba_Army_Hospital_financial_System-Admin_Panel/README.md

 ## Getting Started

-Just Download The Project And Install Apache And Any Database System On your Local Network.
+* Just Download The Project And Install Apache And Any Database System On Your Local PC.
-Add Php To System Environment.
+* Add Php To System Environment.
+* Install Composer.
+* Run (Composer Install) To Install Laravel Dependencies.
-Use Commands (php artisan migarte& php artisan db:seed) And You Ready To Use The AdminPanel.
+* Use Commands (php artisan migarte& php artisan db:seed) And You Ready To Use The AdminPanel.

 ### Prerequisites